tonethar/IGME-330-Master/notes/HW-wc-1.md

 <hr>

 - Go ahead and preview this in a browser.
-The `<igm-footer>` is in the browser web inspector, but it isn't drawn to the browser window yet, so we need to do that next
+There are 4 `<igm-footer>`s  in the browser web inspector, but they are not drawn to the browser window yet, so we need to do that next

 ## IV.
 The Shadow DOM
 - Althought the *Shadow DOM* sounds kind of mysterious, it is simply a "scoped" DOM that components have that is separate from the main DOM of the document